 Alxum are not here to claim iPhone XR battery, we want to show you a charging dock for your iPhone XR:10 Ports iPad iPhone Charging Station 60W, Liberate your hands, Enjoy your entirement time.

 It's a portable charger for you to take on the way, put it on your backpack, let it travel with you all over the world.
 Designed with nightstand style, you can use your iPhone XR / apple watch as a clock.
 With the innovative artistic cylindrical aluminum design, beautiful and elegant.
 2 in 1 bracket with iWatch & Phone holder, you can put your devices on the holder while charging.
 Not only manage your cable, also can store little gadgets, how lovely your desk with this!

 Compatiable with Multiple Devices:

-Charges for other usb devices at the same time, leave your phone alone, have fun with family.
+Apple Charging Station for multi usb devices at the same time, leave your phone alone, have fun with family.

 iPhone XR/8/8Plus/X/Xs/Xs Max/5S/5C/Se/6/6S/6S Plus/7/7Plus,iPad Mini/Air/iPod/AirPods,